GuyGeva281/NodeJS_Course_Prod/ReadMe.txt

-this folder is for prudction deployment only
+this folder is for prudction deployment onlyiniti